Pesticides

 Green lacewing (Dichochrysa ventralis) on red flower.

-1. When you apply pesticides, you’re treating the symptom, rather than the cause of pest problems.
-Physical barriers (window screens and caulking to keep pests out), biological controls (encouraging beneficial insects), and cultural controls (keeping a clean house and a healthy garden that attracts beneficial insects) are always preferable to pesticide use.
-In situations where a pesticide is necessary, the best products for the environment are less toxic, less persistent, and target pests — not beneficial insects.
+1. Pesticides don’t really solve pest problems.
+Physical barriers (window screens and caulking to keep pests out), biological controls (that attract beneficial insects), and cultural controls (keeping a clean house and a healthy garden that attracts beneficial insects) are a better solution than using pesticides.
+When it’s necessary to use a pesticide, the best products for the environment are less toxic, break down quickly, and kill pests — not beneficial insects.

 2. Follow the suggestions on pest prevention and less-toxic pest control in the Our Water Our World fact sheet series found on this website and in participating stores.